 Irregular Migration and Return

-- In 2014, approximately 260,000 third-country nationals were refused entry at the external borders while more than double this number, were found to be illegally present (547,335).
+- In 2015, approximately 300,000 third-country nationals were refused entry at the external borders.

 Actions Addressing Trafficking in Human Beings